What’S The Relationship Between Pressure And Volume

 This relationship is made possible by the fact that the molecules of a gas are constantly in motion and collide with each other and the walls of the container.
 When pressure is increased, the molecules move faster and collide more often, thereby reducing the overall volume of the gas.
 Conversely, when pressure is decreased, the molecules move slower and collide less often, thereby increasing the overall volume of the gas.

-ALSO READ: Relationship Between Incidence And Prevalence
+ALSO READ: What Is The Relationship Between Mass Weight And Gravity

 Leave a Comment